FadiaMalak/my-repo/README.md

-This repo is a python test on GitHub
+My repo is a python test on GitHub